Fast Score-Based Sampling via Log-Concave Reductions: Introduction

-Instead of focusing on the score function---that is, the first derivative of the log density---the bulk of our analysis is instead focused on second derivatives.
+\paragraph{Second-order Tweedie and Hessian structure:} Instead of focusing on the score function---that is, the first derivative of the log density---the bulk of our analysis is instead focused on second derivatives.
 More precisely, still focusing on the update $V = a U + b W$, we introduce the two Hessian matrices